Murgi-Clan/MurgiBot/README.md

 - [ ] Stream videos from YouTube.

 ## Installation
-In order to set up the Murgi Bot, you will be required to install Rust, and set up a Rust Development environment, which is present in detail in the [[Rust Book][https://doc.rust-lang.org/stable/book/ch01-01-installation.html]].
+In order to set up the Murgi Bot, you will be required to install Rust, and set up a Rust Development environment, which is present in detail in the [Rust Book](https://doc.rust-lang.org/stable/book/ch01-01-installation.html).

 The bot also utilizes the Serenity Library in order to interact with the Discord API running in the backend, however, all of the development set up will be done by a simple `cargo build` or a `cargo run`, so, there's not much to worry about there.